ACring17/Bucket-List-Capstone-DM/README.md

 Software used: HTML, CSS, JavaScript, Node.js, express, axios, postgreSQL, sequelize and heroku.

 The bucket list app lets users add new goals, delete goals and save goals that they have achieved.
-There set of achiecved goals is on a seperate page that lets the user look at all they have accomplished.
+Their set of achiecved goals is on a seperate page that lets the user look at all they have accomplished.

 Example of a user's bucket list:
 <img width="1127" alt="bucketList-screenshot" src="https://user-images.githubusercontent.com/66842994/172493698-4e0f4d24-52cd-4d64-a4bc-212a1ad48832.png">